Contributing

 CHANGELOG.md.Update the version number in

-__init__.py,CITATION.cffandREADME.mdcitation, and update the date inCITATION.cff.Create a release on GitHub, which will automatically archive to Zenodo.
+__init__.py,CITATION.cffandREADME.mdcitation, and update the date inCITATION.cff.Create a release on GitHub.
+This will automatically:

 twine upload --repository pypi dist/*For test runs, you can use the same method with test PyPI: